knome7337/blockchain_job_tracker/README.md

 2. Job discovery trends and match analytics
 3. Module configuration and manual triggers
 4. Performance metrics visualization
+5. **File Management:** View, select, and delete user data files in the `data/` directory directly from the dashboard.
+Bulk delete files older than 30 days.
+Helps keep your workspace clean and prevents data bloat.

 **Testing Stage:**
 ```bash